-PROGRAMS OF STUDY: Over 50 programs of study offered.
+PROGRAMS OF STUDY: More than 30 programs of study offered.

 STATUS: State-assisted, two-year comprehensive community college.
-Accredited by the North Central Association of College and Schools, the Higher Laerning Commission (NCA).
+Accredited by the North Central Association of College and Schools, the Higher Learning Commission (NCA).

-STUDENT PROFILE: Information about our students:
+STUDENT PROFILE: Information about our students: 79% are 24 and under; 20% are 25 and above.